Texas Caterpillars (Including Hairy and Fuzzy) With Pictures – Identification Guide

 Long-Tailed Skipper Caterpillar (Urbanus proteus)

-The long-tailed skipper caterpillar is a long cylinder-shaped green larva with a round black head, yellow stripes along its abdomen, and orange patches on its tail.
+The long-tailed skipper caterpillar is a long cylinder-shaped green larva with a round black head, yellow stripes along its abdomen, spotted patterns, and orange patches on its tail.
 The most unusual feature of the yellow-spotted green caterpillar is its large head that looks like a swollen coffee bean.

 Long-tailed skipper caterpillars grow up to 1.92” (49 mm).
 The destructive larvae munch on plant leaves in the pea family, wisteria, and other ornamental plants.
 Because it infests legumes, the green caterpillar is also called the bean leafroller.